 Term Loans-On March 11, 2010, the Company entered into a venture loan agreement pursuant to which the Company borrowed \$7.0 million ("Original Term Loan") to be used for general business purposes.
 The loan has an interest rate of 12.6% and a 42-month term, maturing on October 1, 2013.
 Monthly payments for the first 12 months will be interest only.
 Monthly payments beginning the thirteenth month will include interest and principal based on a 30-month remaining amortization period.
 The loan provides for penalties for early repayment, is secured by all assets of the Company except intellectual property and prohibits any dividend payments.
 As part of the agreement, the Company issued a warrant to purchase the Company's Series E convertible preferred stock.
 The fair value of the warrant of \$421,000 was recorded as a liability and a debt discount and is being amortized to interest expense over the loan term, or 42 months (see Note 9).
-As of June 30, 2011, the Original Term Loan had an outstanding principal balance of \$7.0 million.
+As of September 30, 2011, the Original Term Loan had an outstanding principal balance of \$5.8 million.

-On March 25, 2011 and on subsequent dates, the Company entered into an amendment to the Original Term Loan to provide for an additional \$2.0 million term loan, which was fully drawn upon at execution of the amendment and an additional \$3.0 million term loan available to be drawn upon through September 30, 2011 (the "Additional Term Loans"), both of which mature on the first calendar day of the month that follows the 42-month anniversary of the date of advance.
-As of June 30, 2011, the outstanding principal balance under the Additional Term Loans was \$2.0 million, which matures on October 1, 2014.
+On March 25, 2011, the Company entered into an amendment to the Original Term Loan to provide for an additional \$2.0 million term loan, which was fully drawn upon at execution of the amendment, and an additional \$3.0 million term loan available to be drawn upon through September 30, 2011 (the "Additional Term Loans"), both of which will mature on the first calendar day of the month that follows the 42-month anniversary of the date of advance.
+On September 22, 2011, the Company drew \$3.0 million under this term loan.
+As of September 30, 2011, the \$2.0 million outstanding principal balance will mature on October 1, 2014 and the remaining \$3.0 million outstanding principal balance will mature on April 1, 2015.